ElianaScript/readme-generator-nodejs/README.md

-# README generator
+# readme-generator-nodejs

     ## Description
-    A readme.md file is created through node.js.
+    A readme.md file is created for a Github repo through node.js

     ## Installation
-    N/A
+    N?A

     ## Usage
     N/A